isaac1104/J-Book/README.md

 ## 🌎 Starting the app

-Simply run the following command and navigate to http://localhost:4005 once installtation is finished.
+Simply run the following command and navigate to http://localhost:4005 once the installation is finished.

 ```
 npx @isaac1104/j-book serve